• Skip to main content

 • Add the cooked basmati rice and stir fry for 4 to 5 minutes.

-• Add the green peas, green (spring) onions, and soy sauce.
+• Add the green peas, green (spring) onions, egg, and soy sauce.
 Mix well and cook for 1 to 2 minutes.
 Taste rice for seasoning, add salt to your liking to season the rice.
 Turn off heat and serve.

 Nutrition